 The name Hichend is of Anglo-Saxon origin and came from the baptismal name Richard.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 The surname Hichend was first found in Hertfordshire at Hitchin, a market town and parish, and the head of a union, in the hundred of Hitchin and Pirton.
 The place name pre-dates the Norman Conquest as the first record the place was found c.
 945 as Hiccam.
 By the time of the Domesday Book, the town was known as Hiz, and literally meant "place in the territory of the tribe called Hicce. " The river Hiz is nearby and no doubt the river's name was derived from the same.
 As far as the surname is concerned, the first record of the name was John Hichum who was listed in the Rotuli Hundredorum of 1279 in Oxfordshire.
 A few years later, the name Hichoun was listed in the Assize Rolls of Cheshire in 1286.

-Important Dates for the Hichend family
+Early History of the Hichend family

 This web page shows only a small excerpt of our Hichend research.
 Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hichend History in all our PDF Extended History products and printed products wherever possible.